cityofmiami/api-standards/README.md

 maintainability, and best practices across applications. *The goal is to balance a truly RESTFUL API with a positive developer experience (DX)*

-These standards are influence by the [White House](https://github.com/WhiteHouse/api-standards) and THE [18F API standards](https://github.com/18F/api-standards) as well as general API best practices from the private sector.
+These standards are influenced by the [White House](https://github.com/WhiteHouse/api-standards) and THE [18F API standards](https://github.com/18F/api-standards) as well as general API best practices from the private sector.

 ### What is a REST API?